adresch/notifmate/README.md

 ### Installation

+The app is accessible on the Play Store.
+You can download it from [here](https://play.google.com/store/apps/details?id=com.notifmate).

-You can download the APK directly from the [Releases](#) section of this repository.
+Alternatively you can download the APK directly from the [Releases](#) section of this repository.
 Simply install the app on both your phone and tablet to get started.

 1. Download the latest APK from the [Releases](#) section.
 2. Allow installations from unknown sources in your Android settings.